caussourd/public-cloudformation-templates/README.md

 ## conditional_volume_creation.template

-Use conditions to create a volume from on a snapshot or from scratch depending on the parameter value.
+Use conditions to create a volume from a snapshot or from scratch depending on the parameter.
 This template has been created to answer this StackOverflow question: http://stackoverflow.com/questions/26131585/aws-cloudformation-optional-line

 ## Symfony_or_Drupal_Instance_with_optional_RDS_instance.template